JamesCBremerJr/SimpleCorners/README.md

 specified by the user and D_\nu denotes the derivative with respect to the outward-pointing unit normal.

+The code for solving the Dirichlet problem can be compiled via the following command:

+    gfortran -O3 dirichlet.f90 -llapack

+The code for the Neumann problem can be compiled via the following
+command:

+    gfortran -O3 neumann.f90 -llapack

 The Dirichlet problem is equivalent to the integral equation

     (1/2 I + K ) \sigma = f,                                   (1)